wso2/docs-choreo-dev/en/docs/tutorials/integrating-services-tutorial.md

 4. Update your cURL command to add a payload and issue it as given below.

     !!! note
-        For the purpose of demonstration in the scenarios given below, let's assume that the cURL command you copied is `curl "https://inventory-choreodeveloper-test.choreo.dev/inventory" -X PUT`
+        To demonstrate how the service works in the scenarios given below, let's assume that the cURL command you copied is `curl "https://inventory-choreodeveloper-test.choreo.dev/inventory" -X PUT`

     - **Scenario 1:** A sufficient quantity is available of the requested item